Charbel Farhat

+Farhat is a Fellow of several professional societies, including AIAA, ASME, IACM, SES, SIAM, USACM, and WIF.
+He was knighted in the Order of Academic Palms and awarded the Chevalier Medal by the Prime Minister of France.
+His distinctions include the ASME Lifetime Achievement Award and Spirit of St. Louis Medal; the AIAA Ashley Award for Aeroelasticity, Structures, Structural Dynamics & Materials Award, Collier Aerospace HyperX/AIAA Structures Award, and Journal Authors Seminar Award; the SAE International Computational Fluid Dynamics Award; the Aurel Stodola Medal from ETH Zurich; and the ALERT Geomaterials Medal.
+From USACM, he has received the John von Neumann Medal, the Computational & Applied Sciences Award, and the R.H.
+Gallagher Special Achievement Award.
+His contributions to computational mechanics have also been recognized with the Gauss-Newton Medal, IACM Award, Computational Mechanics Award, and Young Investigator Award from IACM.
+Additionally, he has received the IEEE Gordon Bell Prize and Sidney Fernbach Award, the Grand Prize from the Japan Society for Computational Engineering and Science, the Department of Defense Modeling & Simulation Award, and the NSF/White House Presidential Young Investigator Award.

+From 2014 to 2024, Farhat served as Editor-in-Chief of the International Journal for Numerical Methods in Engineering and, from 2017 to 2024, of the International Journal for Numerical Methods in Fluids.
+He is currently an Associate Editor of the Journal of Computational Physics and a member of the editorial boards of eight international scientific journals.

 Career

-Farhat began his career at the University of Colorado at Boulder where he served as Chairman of the Department of Aerospace Engineering Sciences and Director of the Center for Aerospace Structures.
-He then moved to Stanford University where he occupies the Vivian Church Hoff Chair of Engineering, serves as Chairman of the Department of Aeronautics and Astronautics and Director of the King Abdulaziz City for Science and Technology Center of Excellence for Aeronautics and Astronautics, and served for 11 years as the Director of the Army High Performance Computing Research Center.
+Farhat began his academic career at the University of Colorado at Boulder, where he served as Chairman of the Department of Aerospace Engineering Sciences and Director of the Center for Aerospace Structures.
+In 2004, he joined Stanford University, where he currently holds the Vivian Church Hoff Chair of Aircraft Structures in the School of Engineering.

-He is the developer of the Finite Element Tearing and Interconnecting (FETI) method for the scalable solution of large-scale systems of equations on massively parallel processors.
-FETI was incorporated in several finite element production and commercial software in the US and Europe.
-It enabled the Sandia National Laboratories’ structural dynamics code SALINAS to win a Gordon Bell Prize in the special accomplishment category based on innovation.
+He is one of the lead developers of the Finite Element Tearing and Interconnecting (FETI) method, a major development in the scalable solution of large-scale systems of equations on massively parallel processors.
+This method has been incorporated into several finite element production and commercial software programs in the U.S. and Europe.
+Notably, it enabled the structural dynamics code SALINAS at Sandia National Laboratories to secure a Gordon Bell Prize in the special accomplishment category for innovation.

-Farhat also developed the three-field computational framework for coupled nonlinear fluid-structure interaction problems.
-With his co-workers, he introduced the concept of a Discrete Geometric Conservation Law (DGCL) and established its relationship to the nonlinear stability of CFD schemes on moving grids.
-This led to the development of the nonlinear aeroelastic software AERO that is used for many applications ranging from the shape sensitivity analysis of Formula 1 cars, to the nonlinear flutter analysis of supersonic business jet concepts.
+Farhat also pioneered the three-field computational framework for solving coupled nonlinear fluid-structure interaction problems.
+His contributions include co-developing the concept of a Discrete Geometric Conservation Law (DGCL) and establishing its fundamental role in ensuring the nonlinear stability of CFD schemes on moving grids.
+These advancements led to the development of the nonlinear aeroelastic software AERO Suite, which has been applied to diverse challenges ranging from the shape sensitivity analysis of Formula 1 cars to the nonlinear flutter analysis of supersonic business jet concepts.